 Paramedic Science graduate on volunteering on the front line.

-James was one of 35 volunteers from St George’s and continues, “As Emergency Ambulance Crew you attend bank shifts, so you could be out on the road with a Paramedic or grouped with a fellow Emergency Ambulance Crew, so it’s important to be able to work independently and use your initiative.
+“As Emergency Ambulance Crew you could be out on the road with a paramedic or grouped with a fellow Emergency Ambulance Crew member, so it was important to be able to work independently and use your initiative.”

 He adds: “My experience as a volunteer has helped me immensely in my current role.
 Many patients who use the ambulance service don’t require immediate emergency treatment in hospital, so referring these patients to their most appropriate pathway was very relevant to my current role.”